Historic Sites for Special Events

-Some of these (and other) event sites are also locations on our Explore L.A. map; see our list of map locations that are available for special events.
+Some of these (and other) event sites are also featured on our Historic Places in Los Angeles map; see our list of historic places available for special events.

 We will add to this list over time.
 If you’d like to suggest a site for the list, please contact us at email@example.com or (213) 623-2489.

 Designed by Stiles O. Clements, the Moorish Spanish Colonial Revival Adamson Home was built in 1929 for owners of Malibu Potteries.
 Malibu tile is prominently displayed throughout the home and patio areas.

 Adobe De Palomares, Pomona

 This Ranch-style adobe was built by Don Ignacio Palomares around 1850.
 It was restored in 1939 and is owned by the City of Pomona.

 Constructed in 1906 by prolific architect John Parkinson, the Alexandria Hotel is an elegant Beaux Arts-style building at the corner of 5th and Spring Streets.